 What server brand is best will depend on a variety of factors.

 We tackle all of these questions, and more, in our three part series: Server Buying Guide.
 The guide starts by helping you determine whether you should purchase a physical server or rent an instance from a cloud provider.
-For those that have decided on owning physical hardware, which to the surprise of many often pays for itself in under two years, the next step is to understand how best to navigate the myriad of configuration options.
+For those that have decided on owning physical hardware, which to the surprise of many often pays for itself in under 3 years, the next step is to understand how best to navigate the myriad of configuration options.
 Lastly, we’ll help you choose the best form factor based on your application uses.

 With all that being said, we at SourceTech Systems can confidently recommend the rack and blade server models from Dell and HPE.
 Whether you need a single server or dozens, whether you want to buy new or save money buying factory refurbished with a 2-year warranty – the servers from these brands offer tremendous longevity and have the backing of a huge commodity of fellow users.